 We work with our clients at every stage of a potential transaction to ensure that the client’s business objectives are achieved.
 We know when close scrutiny is likely to occur, and how to plan for a vigorous and successful defense of the procompetitive justifications for an acquisition.
 We have also represented complainants in merger investigations who seek to present their concerns regarding a pending transaction to the agencies, as well as third parties who need assistance in negotiating and responding to agency subpoenas or civil investigative demands.

-We have substantial expertise and experience in analyzing premerger coordination or “gun-jumping” issues and in designing programs and procedures to allow for lawful premerger planning during the regulatory review period.
+We have substantial experience in analyzing premerger coordination or “gun-jumping” issues and in designing programs and procedures to allow for lawful premerger planning during the regulatory review period.

 Our lawyers have represented firms in a wide range of industries in merger and acquisition transactions, including aviation, banking, consumer products, energy, entertainment, food service, health care, internet, manufacturing, news media, petroleum, restaurants and telecommunications.